 As alternative dispute resolutions are generally more about parties cooperating to work out a win-win solution rather than a legal battle

-Is preserved through alternative dispute resolution.
+Confidentiality is preserved through alternative dispute resolution.
 Private contractual terms and business practices are safeguarded in the alternative dispute resolution processes; private processes also preserve business relationships as company disputes are not brought to public light

 Compared to court litigation as there is no need for court appearances, lawyers and the whole affair is more private (court litigation will usually be put on public record as well)